kmw8551/tableau_vizportal/README.md

 ## Purpose of this Repo - What's the Difference???
-In this Repo, I added "Data Alert" Part .
+In this Repo, I added "Data Alert" Part.
 For those looking for an additional api methods, please refer to the link below for more details
 [other API Methods](https://viziblydiffrnt.github.io/blog/2017/01/26/documenting-tableau-vizportal-api)

+## Usage

+examples.py -> Check this Py file!